microsoft/pxt-arcade/docs/skillmap/forest_new/forest3.md

 ---

-- :paper plane:  Drag
+- :paper plane:  Drag an
 ``||sprites:on fire destroyed at [location]||``
-into an empty area of the workspace.
+container into an empty area of the workspace.

 - :tree: To clear the sparks from an extinguished fire, add
 ``||scene:clear all effects at [location]||``